league-curriculum/Python-Level-0/assignments/local/variables/trinket.md

 is `tony` and the contents of the variable, like the contents of a box, is a turtle.

-Here are some more examples:
+Here are some more examples, storing numnbers into variables

 ```python
 apples = 10